azl397985856/leetcode-cheat/README.md

 It's a **chrome extension** which helps you use leetcode more efficient。You can download it from https://chrome.google.com/webstore/detail/leetcode-cheatsheet/fniccleejlofifaakbgppmbbcdfjonle?hl=en-US

+**important**: leetcode-cheat only support Chinese version now.
+That's to say leetcode.com is not supported, but you can use leetcode-cn.com instead.

 ## what can it do for me ?

 - Copy all the test cases offered by leetcode without copy it one by one manually